 expect a lot of Charter and Ferry Boat traffic between Liberty Island and on past the Hudson River's famous

-tidal changes of up to five feet.
-You will want to remember that tidal changes can be a real challenge when you
+changes of up to five feet.
+You will want to remember that tidal changes can be a real challenge when you are

-are tied to a fixed (non floating) dock or pier.
-Tides also have to be considered when you anchor since every
+tied to a fixed (non floating) dock or pier.
+Tides also have to be considered when you anchor since every five or

-five or six hours the tide will reverse sending the boat 180 degrees in the opposite direction.
-Keep in mind the
+six hours the tide will reverse sending the boat 180 degrees in the opposite direction.
+Keep in mind the current

-current is roughly 2 knots, and it also changes direction every six hours or so until you reach the non-tidal
+is roughly 2 knots, and it also changes direction every six hours or so until you reach the non-tidal waters past

-a tidal flow change as much as 2 knots.
-The Hudson River has very deep sections of water and very high
+tidal flow change as much as 2 knots.
+The Hudson River has very deep sections of water and very high cliff-like

-cliff-like walls.
-At first, you are not likely to realize the depth of this canyon until you see the size of a freight train
+walls.
+At first, you are not likely to realize the depth of this canyon until you see the size of a freight train hugging

-hugging the sheer wall on the western shore, or see a commuter train racing along near the water on the
+the sheer wall on the western shore, or see a commuter train racing along near the water on the eastern shore

-eastern shore and start noticing some really huge buildings are dwarfed in comparison to the cliffs.
-There are
+and start noticing some really huge buildings are dwarfed in comparison to the cliffs.
+There are many interesting